maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     </Frame>
     ```

 9. With the background set, you can notice that the items are overlapping.
-To fix this, we'll add some spacing around the items:
+To fix this, add some spacing around the items:

     ```xml
     <CollectionView.ItemsLayout>